 Published several books on mosses with William Sullivant in 1856 and 1885.
 He became a leading authority on coal deposits and in 1858 presented to the first Pennsylvania Geological Survey a “Catalogue of the Fossil Plants Which Have Been Named or Described from the Coal Measures of North America”.
 In 1884 he published Description of the Coal Flora of the Carboniferous Formation in Pennsylvania and the United States.
 These works were standards for carboniferous plants in the United States.

 Lesquereux accompanied Hayden on the 1874 Survey and wrote the "Paleontology" section of the 1876 Hayden report.
 Lesquereux is considered America's first paleobotanist.
 The Brassicaceae genus "Lesquerella" (Bladderpods) is named for him, but most of the members of this genus have been moved to the Physaria genus.
 Lesquerella rectipes Lesquerella fendleri

-Lewis, Meriwether, 1774-1809: Explorer, scientist, Thomas Jefferson's Secretary, and revered and acclaimed leader of the famed Lewis and Clark Expedition which, among many other remarkable accomplishments, gathered extensive scientific (including botanical) information.
+Lewis, Meriwether, 1774-1809: Explorer, scientist, Thomas Jefferson's Secretary, revered and acclaimed leader of the famed Lewis and Clark Expedition (what Jefferson called the "Corps of Discovery") which, among many other remarkable accomplishments, gathered extensive scientific (including botanical) information.